-There’s no denying it – cheerleading is not the same anymore, at least for now.
+There’s no denying it – thanks to the current world events, cheerleading is not the same anymore, at least for now.
 The situation looks very different for teams around the world.
 Some are able to practice as normal as possible, and others are practicing entirely virtual.

 These differences in our sport make it hard to maintain positivity, hope, and motivation.
 Everyone reacts in a different way, so it’s important that we try to understand each other.

 According to mindtools.com, there are 4 stages that we go through when reacting to change.
 Some get through these stages much quicker than others, it varies from person to person.

 Some have started moving on already, others haven’t.

 That’s why we must communicate with our athletes, parents, staff, friends, family, and community.

 The first stage is when we experience an unexpected, big change.
 We feel confused and like everything is unknown, unable to get a sense of what the new situation is like.